The Fisherman and His Wife: Cultural legacy

 Its theme was used in The Tale of the Fisherman and the Fish, an 1833 poem by Aleksandr Pushkin.
 Virginia Woolf has her character Mrs. Ramsay in To the Lighthouse read a version of the story to her son, James.
-Günter Grass's 1977 novel, The Flounder, is loosely based on the fairy tale, as are Emanuele Luzzati's version, Punch and the Magic Fish, and Ursula LeGuin's novel The Lathe of Heaven.
+Günter Grass's 1977 novel The Flounder is loosely based on the fairy tale, as are Emanuele Luzzati's version Punch and the Magic Fish. and Ursula LeGuin's novel The Lathe of Heaven.

-A short cartoon based on this story was part of the American animated television series, The Rocky and Bullwinkle Show.
-The Flounder was replaced by a beautiful mermaid who grants the wishes in exchange for her freedom.
-Additionally, the wife goes directly from queen to wishing to be a 'goddess'.
-The mermaid points out to the fisherman that all his wishes have been for his wife, and asks him what he desires.
-The fisherman replies that he just wants his wife to be happy, and the mermaid replies, "Go; she is happy."
+A short cartoon based on this story was part of the American animated television series The Rocky and Bullwinkle Show.
+The turbot was replaced by a beautiful mermaid who grants the wishes in exchange for her freedom.
+Additionally, the wife goes directly from queen to wishing to be a "goddess".
+The mermaid points out to the fisherman that all his wishes have been for his wife and asks him what he desires.
+The fisherman replies that he just wants his wife to be happy, and the mermaid replies: "Go; she is happy."
 As in the later 1997 version, the fisherman and his wife are reduced to living in their hovel, but the wife is happy that it is poor yet neat.

-In 1997, the story was given a Spanish-flavored adaptation on the animated TV series, Happily Ever After: Fairy Tales for Every Child.
+In 1997, the story was given a Spanish-flavored adaptation on the animated TV series Happily Ever After: Fairy Tales for Every Child.
 Edward James Olmos and Julia Migenes provided the voices of the fisherman and his wife.
-In this version, the fisherman is unable to figure out what his last wish is, and says, "I want only for my wife to be happy".
+In this version, the fisherman is unable to figure out what his last wish is, and says: "I want only for my wife to be happy".
 Immediately, he and his wife are reduced to living in the hovel again.
 She is content and happily embraces him.

-An episode of the Disney TV cartoon Timon and Pumbaa titled "Be More Pacific" is based on this story, with Pumbaa's role paralleling the fisherman's and Timon's role paralleling the wife's.
+An episode of the Disney TV cartoon Timon and Pumbaa titled "Be More Pacific" is based on this story, with Pumbaa's role paralleling the fisherman's, and Timon's role paralleling the wife's.
 Pumbaa finds and rescues a magical whale named Lester, who grants him three wishes.
 Pumbaa asks for nothing for himself, but he does relay Timon's wishes to Lester.
 First Timon wishes for "something big and expensive" and is given the Statue of Liberty.
 Then he wishes to be a king and is transformed into a giant.
-Lastly he wishes to be "a regular-sized king in a stone castle with a ferocious fire-breathing monster that he can defeat," but Pumbaa gets the message wrong and says "can't" instead of "can."
+Lastly he wishes to be "a regular-sized king in a stone castle with a ferocious fire-breathing monster that he can defeat", but Pumbaa gets the message wrong and says "can't" instead of "can".
 The ferocious monster turns out to be a fire-breathing chicken (instead of the dragon that Timon actually meant), and after Timon and Pumbaa several futile attempts to defeat and escape it, the episode ends with Timon searching for another wish-granting fish while Pumbaa struggles to hold down the trapdoor separating them from the monster.